-Jean Harlow gets pregnant via hood Clark Gable, but she's in jail and a martyr so doesn't tell him.
+Jean Harlow finds out she's pregnant via hood Clark Gable, but she's in jail by then and a martyr so doesn't tell him.
 Stu Erwin wants to marry her and move her to some bo-hunk town when she gets out of stir but no way.
 See, there's only one guy for her - and he can't visit her in the clink as he's wanted himself, see, for a crime he did commit!
 See?
 George Reed (THE GREEN PASTURES) is the black preacher father of fellow inmate Theresa Harris (Alma in I WALKED WITH A ZOMBIE) who sings "Saint Louis Blues" while the girls relax after a hard day steam-pressing shirts.

 HOLD YOUR MAN gets me deep in the gut because everyone is redeemed at the end--even the romantic rivals and prison warden--and not in a humorlessness Loretta Young kind of way, but in a genuine caring, cliche-defying way.
 When Gable cries to Reed in the chapel, I feel redeemed --every time - and mister, I'm a hell of a sinner.
 That HOLD YOUR MAN was written by a girl (Anita Loos) doesn't fully explain the incredible compassion this film offers, but it's a part of it.
-How often do you come away from a tough pre-code women's prison picture feeling optimistic about humanity?
+How often do you come away from a tough, never once maudlin, pre-code women's prison picture feeling truly optimistic about humanity?
 Just this once, baby.

 15. THE EMPEROR JONES (United Artists)

 Robeson's big 'signature' film (and his last, at least in the US), written for the stage by Eugene O'Neill.
 A dark mirror to Robeson's quest for dignity and justice for all, Brutus Jones was how we assume white conservatives imagined Robeson, i.e. a strapping 'buck'-wild monster who can't be stopped except with a silver bullet or a passport revocation.
-In real life Robeson was far more political, sober, and idealistic, and a communist, while Jones is the dark Col. Kurz-style heart of amok capitalism.
+In real life Robeson was far more political, sober, and idealistic, and a Communist, while his Jones is the dark Col. Kurz-style heart of amok capitalism.
 Slang for withdrawal cravings, "Emperor Jones" was where, among other things, the first time we saw a black man strike a white man and get away with it.
 Awesome!
 Of course the nervous distributors ended up cutting those moments (partially restored since) but it's still an impressive 1933 pinnacle of (then) gutsy taboo-busting we wouldn't see again til 'the slap hear round the world' in Heat of the Night.

 16. THE NARROW CORNER (Warner Bros.)

 You never know which classic authors are going to age like wine, and which to vinegar, but the South Seas commonwealth parables of W. Somerset Maugham have become particularly potent wine and THE NARROW CORNER is the good stuff you keep for yourself.
 Why is it so forgotten compared to, say, the self-absorbed forgotten man badgering of THE PETRIFIED FOREST?
 Where Leslie's maudlin rambling smacked of self-pity, Maugham's dead-eyed stare into the riptide (where life is wrest from us as a berry from a branch by a half asleep Mexican gardener) is heroic to the max.
-The role of the wan Brit boytoy who has to take it on the lam out of Australia when he kills... ahem... her husband, is perfect for this very young man of Hollywood royalty, Douglas Fairbanks Jr. We can see in him the natural actor who's absorbed everything he saw and heard as a spoiled child in the thick of his dad's silent era decadence and brought it to bear on this peevish dork of a character who hates the women who fight over him, because then he has to kill their jealous husbands and fiancees.
-And the best character is a debauched doctor who tells his trusting Chinese servant how many 'pipes' he'll have that night, "Seven pipes tonight, no more no less."
+The role of the wan Brit boytoy who has to take it on the lam out of Australia when he kills... ahem... the lady's husband, is perfect for this very young man of Hollywood royalty, Douglas Fairbanks Jr. We can see in him the natural actor who's absorbed everything he saw and heard from his upstairs bedroom air vent as a spoiled child in the thick of his dad's silent era decadence and brought it to bear on this peevish dork of a character who hates the women who fight over him, because then he has to kill their jealous husbands and fiancees.
+And the best character is a debauched doctor (Dudley Digges) who tells his trusting Chinese servant how many (opium) 'pipes' he'll have that night, "Seven pipes tonight, no more no less."